 Tip: If the seller had indicated a reduction to 6 months, this would not be taken into account.
 The period must always be a minimum of 12 months.

-With second-hand goods, it is important to remember that the seller is never liable for obvious defects – only for hidden ones.
-When you order on an e-shop, it always depends on what is stated in the advert.
+When you order on an e-shop, it always depends on what is stated in the advertisement.
 Let’s explain this with an example:

-Apre-suit notice written by a lawyer has a far greater psychological effect.
+A pre-suit notice written by a lawyer has a much greater psychological effect.
 In practice, most consumer disputes end up with her.
 We will assess your rejected claim, write a pre-action notice and send it to the seller within 3 days.

 I want a pre-suit notice from the lawyer